thelabuzov/100-days-of-code/log.md

 **Thoughts**: It is a pity that there is not enough time for coding, but I tried to write as much as possible and the result looks great.

 **Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/079/shopper)

+### Day 80: November 18, 2021

+**Today's Progress**: Tonight I built a pop-up without JS this is possible using the pseudo-class :target, also structure the code for the future.

+**Thoughts**: I really enjoy coding but when it becomes an obsessive idea that keeps you awake, it's not good.
+Need to develop self-control.

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/080/shopper)

+### Day 81: November 19, 2021

+**Today's Progress**: Working popups without JS have been developed, also learned to create a custom checkbox.
+Coded until late at night again.

+**Thoughts**: Due to bugs, I could not sleep well, but I finally fixed them.
+Now you can code at a normal pace.
+It's time to learn Grid, need it soon.

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/081/shopper)

+### Day 82-83: November 20-21, 2021

+**Today's Progress**: During these days, the code has been optimized and cleaned, Various 3 sections and a working slider have been developed.

+**Thoughts**: Finally, I have adjusted my mode of operation, now the development process is running optimally.
+I have never had a coffee!

+**Link(s) to work**: [Shopper](https://codlipa.github.io/100-days-of-code/code/083/shopper)